zqwei/TLDS_ALM_Data/README.md

 ### EDLDS
 EDLDS fit is as submodule forked from [Epoch-Dependent-LDS-Fit](https://github.com/zqwei/Epoch-Dependent-LDS-Fit).
 ### GPFA
 The [matlab code](http://users.ece.cmu.edu/~byronyu/software/gpfa0203.tgz) is from Byron Yu's lab.
-If you are interested to use the code in this repo to perform GPFA fits, please set the directory to folder `gpfa_v0203`.
+If you are interested to use the code in this repo to perform GPFA fits (aka our implementations), please set the directory to folder `gpfa_v0203`.
 ### sLDS
 sLDS fit is done using code from [pyslds](https://github.com/mattjj/pyslds).
 The implementation code is sent upon request.
 ## Populational dynamics analyses